scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 As an AS receives a series of intra-ISD or core PCBs, it must select the PCBs it will use to continue beaconing.
 Each AS can independently set policies dictating which PCBs are propagated in which time intervals, and to which neighbors.
 The selection process can be based on path properties (e.g., length, disjointness across different paths) as well as on PCB properties (e.g., age, remaining lifetime of sent instances) - each AS is free to use those properties that suit the AS best.
 The control service can then compute the overall quality of each candidate PCB based on these properties.
 For this, the AS should use a selection algorithm or metric that reflects its needs and requirements and identifies the best PCBs or paths segments for this AS.

-**Note**: For a detailed description of selecting PCBs to propagate, see the section "Selection of PCBs to Propagate" in {{I-D.dekater-scion-controlplane}}.
+For a detailed description of selecting PCBs to propagate, see the section "Selection of PCBs to Propagate" in {{I-D.dekater-scion-controlplane}}.